genglinliu/genglinliu.github.io/_pages/about.md

 Research Interests
 -----
 I'm broadly interested in Large Language Models and agentic systems powered by them.
-Most recently I've been working extensively on *multi-agent simulation systems* and *safety*-related topics.
-In the past I've worked on *benchmarking and evaluations* (NeurIPS 2024), *video-language models* (NeurIPS 2023), and *multilingual NLP* (ACL workshop 2023).
-I'm also interested in *post-training*, specifically alignment techniques that mitigate undesirable behaviors such as hallucination and algorithmic monoculture.
+Most recently I've been working extensively on web agents, self-evolving models, and memory mechanisms of LLM agents.
+During my PhD I've worked on *multi-agent simulation systems* (EMNLP 2025 Oral, NeurIPS 2025) and *LLM safety* (COLM 2025).
+In more distant past I've worked on *benchmarking and evaluations* (NeurIPS 2024), *video-language models* (NeurIPS 2023), and *multilingual NLP* (ACL workshop 2023).

 Education
 -----